joswinjohn/Jengine/README.md

 # Jengine

-Jengine is a physics simulation engine built from scratch in c++;
+Jengine is a graphics and physics simulation engine built from scratch in c++;

 # Building and installing